Lake of the Ozarks: Events

 Several annual events are hosted at the lake.
 Annual powerboat races, known as the Lake of the Ozarks Shootout, take place at the end of every summer typically the weekend before Labor Day.
 On the last Saturday of February of every year, the Lake of the Ozarks holds a polar bear plunge event as a fundraiser for Special Olympics in Missouri.
 The event has existed for over thirty years.

 In popular media

 The TV series Ozark is set in Osage Beach, though filmed in the US state of Georgia.
 In November 2017, it was reported that the series helped increase tourism and notoriety of the Lake of the Ozarks, but did not have a significant economic impact.
 In February 2018, a real-life restaurant called Marty Byrde's, inspired by the series, was opened in Lake Ozark, Missouri, and includes menu items based on the show, including Ruth's Smoked Wings.

+The A&E documentary series "Ozark Law" follows officers of law enforcement from Lake Ozark, Osage Beach, and Sunrise Beach as they tackle the problems that arise from the millions of tourists that visit their small towns for the summer.
+It premiered on January 8, 2025, and has run for multiple seasons.

 The HGTV television series Lakefront Empire explores lakeside homes at the Lake of the Ozarks.

-In June 2024, Lucky 8 productions, LLC announced plans to make a documentary about the police officers and show will be done in Osage Beach, the title later revealed Ozark Law," premiered on January 8, 2025, on A&E.